 We have several such examples in my own family.

 My two uncles, both in their twenties, were smuggling food to the Jewish ghetto through the tunnels under the wall.
-They were arrested and sent to Oswiecim (Auschwitz).
-Nobody ever heard from them any more.
+They were arrested and sent to Oświecim (Auschwitz).
+Nobody ever heard from them anymore.